vEnhance/1802/src/minmax.typ

 The exam ones will probably tone down this algebra step a bit.

 #sample[
-  Find all the critical points of the function
+  Compute all the critical points of the function
   $ f(x, y, z) = x^3 + y^3 + z^3 - 3 x y z. $
 ]